Medicine: St John’s College Cambridge Interview

 Table of Contents

 I made sure I had read up on the stuff that was mentioned in my personal statement and also was up to date with any current medical news.
-For the scientific interview, it is quite difficult to prepare specifically for what is going to come up as they could technically ask anything and are more just looking at how you think rather than what you know.
-Thus, for this bit of the interview I did not specifically prepare anything.
+For the scientific interview, it is quite difficult to prepare specifically for what is going to come up, as they could technically ask anything and are more just looking at how you think rather than what you know.
+Thus, for this bit of the interview, I did not specifically prepare anything.

 In the first interview, they focused their questions on my personal statement.
 This included questions such as: “How do you/are you going to manage your time if you came to Cambridge (seeing as I played a significant amount of sport?”
-My answer to this was that playing sport actually helped me to manage my time as it was a break from work and allowed me to structure the time I did work.
+My answer to this was that playing sport actually helped me to manage my time, as it was a break from work and allowed me to structure the time I did work.

-In this interview they also gave me a graph to interpret (which showed that health increased with income i.e. health inequality).
+In this interview, they also gave me a graph to interpret (which showed that health increased with income, i.e. health inequality).
 Both the tutors in this interview were extremely friendly (one was medical and one was not).
-They did make me think and obviously, there are always some nerves going into an interview but they made it as comfortable as they could and for these reasons I did enjoy it.
+They did make me think, and obviously, there are always some nerves going into an interview, but they made it as comfortable as they could, and for these reasons, I did enjoy it.

-In the second interview the questions were more specific to medicine.
-They took out some vertebral body models and asked me some questions about them, such as which ones I thought would be located where on the spinal column etc. (the answer was the more substantial ones further down to support the weight above) and asked me to try and put the vertebral bodies together.
 They also asked me about some of the muscles in the legs, such as those in the thigh (and what I thought their predominant role was in locomotion).
 Although I did find this interview quite challenging, it is now obvious to me that they do not care so much about what I already know, but are interested in the steps of how I think and approach novel problems (so remember to think out loud!).

-The format was how I thought it would be, with one interview focused on the personal statement (questions about work experience, why medicine, extracurricular’s – the usual stuff to expect).
-However, in this interview I was also asked to interpret a graph, so it is not just limited to personal statement questions.
-I think also it is important for this part of the interview to be clued up about current topics related to medicine in the news.
+The format was how I thought it would be, with one interview focused on the personal statement (questions about work experience, why medicine, extracurriculars – the usual stuff to expect).
+However, in this interview, I was also asked to interpret a graph, so it is not just limited to personal statement questions.
+I think it is also important for this part of the interview to be clued up about current topics related to medicine in the news.

 The more scientifically orientated interview was also how I expected it to be.
 They are really interested in how you think, and so will stretch you in presenting a problem or question that you are not familiar with.
-In this interview it is important to speak through your thoughts out loud as you try and work out the problem they are presenting.
-They are not out to see you fail and so if you become stuck will help you along (which from what I can remember happened to me quite a lot).
+In this interview, it is important to speak through your thoughts out loud as you try and work out the problem they are presenting.
+They are not out to see you fail, and so if you become stuck will help you along (which, from what I can remember, happened to me quite a lot).

 I think the overall process is effective.
-I like how the personal statement/work experience questions are in a separate interview from the scientific interview as this allowed me to switch between modes of thinking.
-In addition, there were only two interviews and they were ~20 mins each which went very quickly!
+I like how the personal statement/work experience questions are in a separate interview from the scientific interview, as this allowed me to switch between modes of thinking.
+In addition, there were only two interviews, and they were ~20 mins each, which went very quickly!
 This means you can come to the interview in the morning and be gone by early afternoon, which was nice.

 The tutors are all really nice and are not trying to catch you out.
 Some of the questions may be challenging but just take your time and think out loud, they want to see if you can problem solve (which is a really important skill for all medics!).
 I think the layout of the interview has changed slightly now, as there are three separate interviews, but it is a similar sort of thing, with one focused on personal statement/work experience and the other two more scientific.